AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 #acr("ECS") is an architectural software design pattern specifically designed for data oriented programming #note.kristoffer[explain what is meant by data oriented programing].
 At the heart of it are three complementary concepts, from which its name comes from: entities, components and systems:

 / Entity: A collection of components with a unique id.
 Every object in the #acr("ECS") world is an entity.
 Most often the id a single unsigned integer.
+An entity could be a robot, a camera or cylinder.
 / Component: Data scoped to a single piece of functionality.
 For example position, velocity, rigid body, a timer etc.
 / System: Functions that operate on the data by querying the #acr("ECS") world for entities and components and updating them.

+It leads to a different approach to software design in comparison to more traditional #acr("OOP") based ways of modelling simulated environments as traditionally found in other trad

 It if different from traditional #acr("OOP") based ways of modelling